Careers Education, Information, Advice and Guidance

 - Mr D Ryde - Independent Careers Advisor

-Careers Education is delivered to all year groups through Personal, Social and Health Education lessons, assemblies, drop down days and relevant subject areas and is based on the Career Development Institute’s Framework for careers, employability and enterprise education:
+Careers Education is delivered to all year groups through Learning for Life lessons, assemblies, drop down days and in relevant subject areas and is based on the Career Development Institute’s Framework for careers, employability and enterprise education.

 Careers Information, Advice and Guidance